Do you have a business idea with the potential to trade online? This guide explains how to get your online business started.

 As a business owner, you need to ensure your business is tax registered.

-Other taxes you need to consider registering for include: Value Added Tax (VAT) and Pay As You Earn (PAYE).
+Other taxes you must consider registering for include: Value Added Tax (VAT) and Pay As You Earn (PAYE).

 6) Know what expenses you can claim

-Claiming tax-deductible business expenses reduces the amount of tax you pay at the end of the year.
+Claiming tax-deductible business expenses reduces the tax you pay at the end of the year.

 The expenses you claim must be wholly and exclusively for the purpose of the business so it’s important you know which expenses qualify.
-For example, there are a number of expenses you can claim if you are working from a home office.
+For example, you can claim many expenses if you are working from a home office.

-You should ensure that you are keeping track of all your expenses so you don’t overpay on your tax bill.
+You should keep track of all your expenses so you don’t overpay on your tax bill.
 Using online accounting software will greatly help you reduce the administration time of recording and maintaining business records.

 While embarking on an online business journey is exciting, it’s also prudent for entrepreneurs to be aware of how to close a limited company in Ireland, ensuring they’re equipped for all phases of the business lifecycle.